 1. D Warner

 When asked between Gayle & Warner, 56% of people picked Warner who might come in as a surprise inclusion in this list.
-Despite being one of the most consistent & prolific openers in the world, Warner has not been so openly recognized for his T20 record.
+Despite being one of the most consistent & prolific openers in the world, Warner has yet to be so openly recognized for his T20 record.

 3. V Kohli

-His shot selection, his batting style, his temperament, Kohli has been a true masterclass throughout his career.
+With his shot selection, his batting style, and his temperament, V. Kohli has been a true masterclass throughout his career.
 He has scored 2633 runs in just 75 matches at a strike rate of 138 and is the only batsman in the world with an average of more than 50 in the T20 format.
-His skilful approach to chasing big scores and aggressive-yet-composed batting style make him the key batsman of the squad.
+His skillful approach to chasing big scores and aggressive-yet-composed batting style make him the key batsman of the squad.
 Kohli would be a great fantasy cricket team pick.

 5. M Dhoni

 The stalwart of the Indian cricket team, Dhoni has ruled the hearts of cricket fans for more than a decade.
-By dominating the limited-over format, he has become synonymous with India’s triumph.
+He has become synonymous with India’s triumph by dominating the limited-over format.

 6. A Russell

-But Russell's brace of IPL player of the tournament honours in 2015 and 2019 have done more for his stature and marketability than a career of international brilliance could manage for many, and – dodgy knee permitting – there seems to be no stopping him on the franchise hamster wheel...
+But Russell's brace of IPL player of the tournament honors in 2015 and 2019 have done more for his stature and marketability than a career of international brilliance could manage for many, and – dodgy knee permitting – there seems to be no stopping him on the franchise hamster wheel.

 7. B Stokes